Zetrith/Prepatcher/README.md

 ## Installation

 ### Users
-Download the mod zip from [Releases](https://github.com/Zetrith/Prepatcher/releases) and unzip in RimWorld's Mods folder.

-Clicking *Code* > *Download ZIP* on GitHub's main page won't work.
-Please use Releases.
+- Download the mod by clicking *Code* > *Download ZIP* on this repo's main page
+- Unzip in RimWorld's Mods folder

-Put Prepatcher first in the mod list.
+- Open the game and put Prepatcher first in the mod list.
 It has no dependencies on other mods.

+The mod is currently no longer distributed through GitHub's Releases tab.

 Prepatcher is a provider of the Harmony library for RimWorld mods and can be used instead of [HarmonyRimWorld](https://github.com/pardeike/HarmonyRimWorld).
 It patches the mod loading system so that: